 Clark pulls all this together with ease and confidence He's smart, never trying anything he's too uncomfortable with but also unafraid to try different things.
 His smooth voice and excellent guitar playing provide its foundation, but The Story of Sonny Boy Slim is successful because it cohesively brings together so many strains of American music.

 Essential tracks: "Out of My Mind," Laugh in the Dark," "Alone in These Modern Times," "All Gone Away."

-Keene's albums are all about songcraft, and after 30+ years he knows what he's doing.
+Keene's albums are all about songcraft.
 The bright jangle of "Out of my Mind," rocking Paul Westerberg-ish "All the Lights are Alive," the sunny pop of "Last of the Twilight Girls," and big, catchy "Alone in These Modern Times" are each effortless.
 Jaunty "Go Back Home" is more blues and jazz influenced, featuring tasteful slide guitar and a unique chord progression.
 "All Gone Away" is a classic epic album closer, maudlin and led by spacey synths and swirling organ.

 Laugh in the Dark takes its cue from albums like Sgt.
 Pepper.
 There's a cohesive sound and each track flows to the next without interruption.
 Like a classic album it also isn't too long, leaving you wanting more instead of wanting to skip over filler.
-Tommy Keene knows what he's doing and he does it well.
+Tommy Keene knew what he was doing and he did it well.
+He will be missed.